lichonger2/Reading-List-fort-Transfer-Learning/README.md

 * **UNDERSTANDING AND MITIGATING THE LABEL NOISE IN PRE-TRAINING ON DOWNSTREAM TASKS**
 * **Wang, Yuchao, et al. "Semi-supervised semantic segmentation using unreliable pseudo-labels."
 Proceedings of the IEEE/CVF conference on computer vision and pattern recognition.
 2022.**
 * **Masked Retraining Teacher-Student Framework for Domain Adaptive Object Detection**
+* **Versatile Teacher: A Class-aware Teacher-student Framework for Cross-domain Adaptation**

 ## Others